blacklightpy/vaultofknowledge/Torah Study - Temp.md

 	- 32:12 (only God helped)
 	- 32:37-38 (idols cannot save or help)
 	- 32:39 (Yahweh is only God)

+# Classification
+- Classes
+	- Commandments
+	- Warnings
+	- Kill Israelis
+	- Kill foreigners
+	- Other stuff like idols are useless

 # Torah

 ### **1. Direct Commands to Kill Idolators**